shanshan0000/lundecpp/Readme.md

 Some further clarifications on mid-term exam:

 - You could print the pdf of poly_cours_opt and bring it with you.
-Your personal paper notebooks as well.
-But the poly d’exercices corrigés is not allowed.
+Your personal paper notebooks are NOT allowed.
+The poly d’exercices corrigés is NOT allowed.
 Chinese textbooks are not allowed.
+Any other reference book is NOT allowed.
 - Dictionaries on smartphone are NOT allowed.
 All electronic devices are forbidden of use during exam.
 - If you have difficulties answering in French, you could answer in English.